The Important Why

 (from Stack Overflow)

-It may not be evident right away, but not understanding the reasons blocks progress.
-When people do not know the motivations behind decisions, they are uncertain and are afraid to change things.
-This applies to high-level business goals as well as low-level functional requirements.
-The need to trace the rationale is important at all levels.
+It might not seem obvious at first, but missing the underlying reasons for a decision can completely block progress.
+When people don't understand the motivation behind a requirement or design choice, they feel uncertain and are afraid to change things later.
+This applies to high-level business goals and low-level functional requirements alike.
+The need to capture this rationale is vital at every level.

-Documenting rationale is especially important in these cases:
+Documenting the rationale is especially critical in these scenarios:

-- If something is labeled out of scope - describe why it is out of scope
+1. If an item is marked out of scope – explain exactly why it was excluded.

-- If something is available only under specific conditions - describe why particularly these conditions
+2. If a feature is available only under specific conditions – explain the reasoning behind those criteria.

-- If something was changed - explain the decision which led to the change
+3. If a requirement or design has changed – explain the decision that led to the modification.

 Examples:

-- Payments via Paypal are available only for orders above $100.
-For developers, it is just another rule that controls the flow of the application.
-But the analyst is expected to be a partner to stakeholders, who sees around a corner and who can connect the dots.
-The ability to quickly answer "Why is Paypal limited to $100?" is crucial for this role.
+• Payments via PayPal are available only for orders over $100.
+For developers, this is just another business rule to implement in code.
+But an analyst is expected to be a true partner to stakeholders—someone who looks ahead and connects the dots.
+Being able to quickly answer "Why is PayPal limited to $100?" is a core part of the role.

-If you want to make others angry, describe the rationale like this: "See the email conversation with Mike from 1st October 2015".
+ANTI-PATTERN If you want to frustrate your team, write your rationale like this: "See the email conversation with Mike from October 1st, 2015."